MediaLabUniovi/Sensor-Cooper/README.md

 </div>

 > [!TIP]
-> The PCB (More info coming below) offers the possibility to connect a button between GPIO23 and GND to be programmed as desired
+> The PCB offers the possibility to connect a button between GPIO23 and GND to be programmed as desired

 ___